jbellsey/redux-model-utils/docs/example.md

   output.innerHTML = JSON.stringify(loc);
 });

-// listen for changes to the "waiting" flag, so we can put up a spinner geoModel.subscribe(geoModel.selectors.waiting, waiting => {
+// listen for changes to the "waiting" flag, so we can put up a spinner.
+// note that the action for modifying "waiting" is private, but the
+// selector that exposes its value is public
+//
+geoModel.subscribe(geoModel.selectors.waiting, waiting => {
   // do something with the new data. e.g.: if (!!waiting)